 Expandex®, a gluten-free modified* tapioca starch made by Corn Products (though not a corn based product) is promoted as enabling gluten-free bakers to create a gluten-like baked good, similar to using gluten flours.
 It is promoted as improving the rise, taste, texture, appearance and extends shelf life.
 In addition, Expandex creates a more moist and better crumb texture to baked goods and improves the crispy texture of deep-fried goods, along with bringing out more of the flavors of other ingredients.
 Learn where to purchase it, how to use it and more.

 UPDATE: I have tried Expandex.
 In most cases it improves the baked product; however, in gluten free bread recipes, I have been able to achieve the same texture without the use of Expandex.
 When used in dough, it creates the perfect elasticity.
 Check out this recipe for Gluten Free Teff Tortillas.

 My main question is how is it processed?
 Modified food starches are processed either by the use of enzymes or chemicals.
 Since Expandex is a proprietary product, meaning they keep it a secret so that others do not duplicate their idea, we do not have the answer to this question.

 UPDATE: The former Expandex website had linked to the various processes allowed for manufacturing modified starches by the FDA, but that manufacturer no longer exists.
 However, I do link below to the FDA’s article with an important quote.
 The former manufacturer also stated that it was non-GMO.
 What I take from this, is that though it is non-GMO, it may contain all sorts of chemicals, as many other modified starches.

-When the first brand of Expandex that was available to the general by Corn Products International stated that Expandex is corn-free, made in a separate facility in order to prevent cross-contamination from allergens such as corn, etc. It is also free from artificial colors, flavors, and preservatives, non-GMO, and does not contain aspartame.
+When the first brand of Expandex that was available to the general by Corn Products International, they stated that Expandex is corn-free, made in a separate facility in order to prevent cross-contamination from allergens such as corn, etc. It was also free from artificial colors, flavors, and preservatives, non-GMO, and does not contain aspartame.
 That brand is no longer available.